mwiseman-byid/csr-attestation-tpm-example/README.md

     This is the set of libraries used by tpm2-tools to create TPM commands and parse TPM responses.
 These are automatically installed when installing tpm2-tools as this package is a dependency of tpm2-tools.
 3. tpm2-abrmd
+    > This is the Access Broker / Resource Manager daemon.
+While this daemon is not required, it is recommended.
+    > This relieves the application from managing the keys as the TPM typically has limited key slots.
+    >
     > The scripts do no key management.
-As TPM's have only a limited number of key slots, the manangement of keys relies on the
+As TPM's have a limited number of key slots, the manangement of
-    > Access Broker / Resource Manager (tpm2-abrmd).
+    > keys in these scripts rely on the Access Broker / Resource Manager (tpm2-abrmd).

-    This is the Access Broker / Resource Manager daemon.
-While this daemon is not required, it is recommended.
-While the tpm2-tss library can send TPM commands to /dev/tpmrm0, access requires root privileges, the tpm2-tools cli must be executed as root.
-The tpm2-abrmd daemon takes TPM commands from non-root applications and sends them to /dev/tpmrm0 as group 'tss'.
-Installing tpm2-abrmd changes owner and group of /dev/tpmrm0 to 'tss'.
+    > The TPM driver /dev/tpm0 and /dev/tpmrm0 are installed as root owner and group.
+When tpm2-abrmd installs
+    > the TPM driver is changed to the 'tss' group.
+In order to send commands to the TPM, regardless of whether
+    > that is done directly to the TPM's driver or through the tpm2-abrmd the application must be a member of the
+    > 'tss' group.
 ### Installing the required tpm2-tools
 > While not needed, you may have the distro's tpm2-tss and tpm2-tools installed.
 The installed libraries and commands below
 > will take priority over the distro's packages.
 Running 'sudo make uninstall' on the modules below will restore the use of the